Exploring the Gemini CLI

 Example prompt: "Read the source code and identify all files relevant to ..." (add the task you're about to do)

-2. Start with a Plan
+2. Start with a plan

 Instead of jumping straight into coding, begin by outlining your goal and collaborating on a plan.
 This helps you be more specific in your instructions, which leads to better results.